GeoscienceAustralia/anuga_core/CONTRIBUTING.rst

 Contributing code
 =================

-The preferred way to contribute to scikit-learn is to fork the [main repository](http://github.com/stoiver/anuga_core/) on
+The preferred way to contribute to anuga is to fork the [main repository](http://github.com/stoiver/anuga_core/) on
 GitHub: